wboughattas/Electricity-Price-Forecasting/README.md

 # Electricity-Price-Forecasting
-This repository is forked from a gitlab repository (originally made for a 3-day hackathon).
+Originally made for a 3-day hackathon, this version is an improved version of the submitted project.
-The goal of the fork is to improve the code to practice machine learning, database management, and python development.
+The goal of the update is to improve the code to practice machine learning, database management, and python development.

 The new modifications will improve: